scroll-tech/scroll-bridge-sdk/README.md

 If you want to index testnet data, replace `scroll` with `scroll-sepolia`.

-### Find withdraw proof by transaction hash or message hash
+### Find withdrawal proof by transaction hash or message hash

 ```bash
 yarn index:search:scroll --tx-hash <tx hash>